- Racial Justice

 B.S.
 Professional Writing (Minors in Sociology and International Relations), Taylor University, May 2017

 Hannah received a Bachelor’s degree in Professional Writing with minors in Sociology and International Relations from Taylor University in 2017 before coming to Baylor.
-While at Taylor, Hannah developed a passion for student activism, particularly concerning racial justice, and the moral and religious beliefs that propel students to challenge cultural norms.
-This led her to focus her research on racial socialization and how moral frameworks established in children shape their involvement in reparative justice in adulthood.
+While at Taylor, Hannah developed a passion for student activism, particularly concerning racial justice.
+This led her to focus her research on white college students who choose to participate in antiracist activism.

 Hannah chose to attend Baylor because Baylor’s emphasis in pedagogy and classroom experience are important to her as an aspiring future professor.
 Since being at Baylor, she has had the opportunity to work on qualitative and quantitative research projects, developing a well-rounded skillset in many different kinds of research.
 Baylor’s commitment to graduate students being able to network and develop relationships outside of the university has also given her the opportunity to attend and present at several conferences this year.